CACabusas/CACabusas/README.md

 **hallo**

+i usually do video editing stuff,\
-i usually do webdev stuff
+but i also do webdev stuff sometimes

 i ain't gonna sugarcoat it: the coding language i know is ChatGPT/DeepSeek lmao\
 but because of that, i can pretty much handle a project solo\